Katho162/KathoCore/README.md

 About
 =================
 KathoCore was born into 2018 for solve some personal problems in servers with my friends.
-But today i work in it to improve cool things and improve my Java knowledge.
+But today i work in it to improve my Java knowledge and implement some cool things.

 Instalation
 =================